mtu-most/most-delta/README.md

 </ul>

 <h2>Overview</h2>
 The MOST delta printer is derived from the original Rostock (http://www.thingiverse.com/thing:17175).
 The design goal is to stay as true to RepRap ideals as possible, i.e. contain as many printed parts as possible.
-It's a be very robust design and easier to build and calibrate than most delta printers.
+It's a very robust design and easier to build and calibrate than most delta printers.

 <h2>Easter Egg in the SCAD</h2>
 Dr. Who fans will want to keep an eye out!